bokhuuu/GPT-3/README.md

 # Technologies Used
 - React
   - React functional components and their reusability
   - React file and folder structure
+  - React props

 - CSS
   - Flex and Grid